 It was a while before I started getting used to the new ingredients I was using and started learning how to cook some of our old meals again.
-Low and behold, most clean eating bread, dinner roll, and cinnamon roll recipes used yeast and had to rise one or more times—and I had no idea how all of that worked.
+Lo and behold, most clean eating bread, dinner roll, and cinnamon roll recipes used yeast and had to rise one or more times—and I had no idea how all of that worked.
 I also had no desire to wait for an hour or more for cinnamon rolls in the morning.
 Don't think I didn't try.
-I got up early on many occasions and tried the rising method, and failed over and over again.
+I got up early on many occasions and tried the rising method, but I failed over and over again.

 Then one day I found a no-rise cinnamon roll recipe online, and I had some success.
 It wasn't perfect, and we didn't like the icing.
 But it was a step in the right direction.
 Thinking back to those days, not so long ago in the grand scheme of things, makes me chuckle.
 I wish I had known all this time, even had someone to teach me as a child, what I know now about cooking for myself.
-I would have saved a lot of time, effort, frustration, and we would have eaten a lot better over the years.
+I would have saved a lot of time, effort, and frustration—and we would have eaten a lot better over the years.

 - 3/4 cup milk

 - 1 teaspoon pink Himalayan salt

 For the filling: